How Facebook Outs Sex Workers - Slashdot

 I'll leave further comments to my signature.

-My best bet is: Location (Score:1)
+My best bet is: Location (Score:2)

 Easy to figure out (Score:2)